 - Conditional offers.
 This offer will be made only if a certain condition is met.
 Usually, it means the buyer wants to perform a home inspection or sign a mortgage agreement.

-A land contract is a related document which is used when the seller needs to provide financing to the buyer so that the latter can make the purchase.
+A Land Contract is a related document that is used when the seller needs to provide financing to the buyer so that the latter can make the purchase.

 How Does an Offer to Purchase Work?

 When the buyer makes a Home Purchase Offer, a contract specifying this offer is drafted.
 Offers to purchase usually state the offer price, the terms and conditions of the offer, and set the timeline for the real estate transaction.
 The quality of the offer is almost as important as the price you are willing to pay for the property.